poppn/2024_multistep/Readme.md

-# Analysis and figures for Popp, et al., Multiplex, Multimodal Mapping of Variant Effects in Secreted Proteins.
-BioRXiv 587474, 2024.
+# Multiplex, Multimodal Mapping of Variant Effects in Secreted Proteins

-Requirements:
-R 4.0.0 or greater
+This github repo contains all code required to recreate the analysis and figures from "Multiplex, multimodal mapping of variant effects in secreted proteins".

 ## Downloading and preparing the repository for analysis

 1. Clone or fork this GitHub repository

 2. Navigate to the downloaded folder.
-All input and output data should be present already.
-To run the script on your own, first, you need to run this shell script to unpack the input data.
+All input data will be present, but has been compressed to accommodate github file size restrictions.
+To decompress and rebuild the input files, run the following script.

 `sh rebuild_input_files.sh`

-3. Open R/RStudio and open the MultiSTEP_analysis.Rmd file.
-Run the script inside to generate all figures and analyses. *NOTE* All generated figures and tables will overwrite what is already present in the output folder.
+## Analysis and Figures

+Requirements:
+R 4.0.0 or greater
+PyMOL 2.5.2 or greater

+The MultiSTEP_analysis.Rmd file contains all the code required to recreate the analysis and generate the figures and tables from the paper.
+The code is written to check for any required R packages and install them if necessary.

+For figures involving protein structures, this script outputs .pml files.
+When the .pml files are opened in PyMOL, they will generate and save the publication figures.